KOTORCommunityPatches/K1_Community_Patch/README.md

 * Griff could be seen popping into existence right in front of the player in the Tatooine Czerka Office [ISSUE #265](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/265)
 * Griff's conversation in the Tatooine Sand People Enclave had a few facing issues [ISSUE #116](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/116)
 * Handon and Rickard wear the same outfit [ISSUE #52](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/52)
-* Handon is implied to be overweight and was likely meant to use the fat commoner appearance [ISSUE #52](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/52)
 * Helena wears Jedi robes instead of regular clothes
 * Higher poly replacements for the placeable human "sitters" (cantina Pazaak players/drinkers)
 * HK-47's stunt double was briefly visible when adding him to the party immediately in the Tatooine Droid Shop [ISSUE #310](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/310)